What are your hours of operation?

 What days are you closed?

-We are closed six legal holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day On Christmas Eve, Kinderberry Hill closes at 1pm.
+We are closed six legal holidays: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day On Christmas Eve, Kinderberry Hill closes at 1pm.
 If one of these holidays falls on a weekend, it will be observed on either Friday or Monday.
 In addition to holiday closures, we dedicate two days each year for professional development.
 Please speak with your school’s management team for specific information regarding the professional development dates for your school, as you will need to make alternate child care arrangements for those days.

 What is your policy for closure due to inclement weather?